Looking for a garage to fix the Power Steering Repairs on your Skoda?

 Join over a million drivers who have compared local prices to book.

 No need to ring around, hang on the phone or wait until the garages are open – search for, compare and book a garage for your Skoda that best suits your needs, based on price, distance, availability and verified reviews.

-Quick and easy: Simply enter the vehicle registration number of your Skoda and your post code, compare prices, choose a local garage and book your Power Steering Repairs.
+No upfront registration required, simply enter the vehicle registration number of your Skoda and postcode, compare prices, choose a local garage and book your Power Steering Repairs.

 Power Assisted Steering, or ‘PAS' as it is also known, is a mechanism that helps you to steer your car.
 In most vehicles, the PAS relies on a hydraulic system to aid turning the vehicle's wheels.
 If you have ever driven a car with no Power Steering you will have most certainly noticed the difference between having PAS and not.
 Power Steering used to be a luxury in certain vehicles, but nowadays it is almost standard in every type of vehicle.

 In the early days of the automotive industry, power-assisted steering was a luxury and was only available in high-end vehicles.
 Most new cars now have it as standard.
 That’s because they’ve become heavier, with wider tyres and front wheel drive, and would be extremely difficult to drive without PAS.
 This makes a car not only more pleasant to drive, but safer to drive too.